 1. Moving building walls within the confines of the smallest rectangle that would have enclosed each original approved building(s); 2.
 Relocation of building entrances or exits; 3.
 Shortening of building canopies; 4.
 Changing to a more restrictive commercial or industrial use, provided the number of off-street parking spaces meets the requirement of the Windsor Heights Zoning Ordinance.
-This does not apply to residential uses.
-Changing angle of parking or aisle provided there is no reduction in the amount of off-street parking as originally approved; 5.
+This does not apply to residential uses. - 4.5.
+CThe changing of the angle of parking or aisle provided there is no reduction in the amount of off-street parking as originally approved; - 5.6.
 Substituting plant species provided a landscape architect, engineer or architect certifies the substituted species is similar in nature and screening effect.